Am0rphous/Awesome/SysAdmin/README.md

   - [Proofpoint Emerging Threats Rules](https://rules.emergingthreats.net/blockrules/)
     - [compromised-ips.txt by emergingthreats.net](https://rules.emergingthreats.net/blockrules/compromised-ips.txt)
     - [emerging-Block-IPs.txt by emergingthreats.net](https://rules.emergingthreats.net/fwrules/emerging-Block-IPs.txt)
+  - [The Ultimate Hosts Blacklist](https://github.com/Ultimate-Hosts-Blacklist/Ultimate.Hosts.Blacklist) - The Ultimate Unified Hosts file for protecting your network, computer, smartphones and Wi-Fi devices against millions of bad web sites.
+Protect your children and family from gaining access to bad web sites and protect your devices and pc from being infected with Malware or Ransomware.

 ## Anti-Virus / malware and rootkit detection